 When you are happy with the result,

 generate the line list by pressing "Peak Find" and

 then "Make New" under "Make Line List".
 The

 resulting line list will be added to the overlays, and show in

 the main window.

 In the current example, the above settings

-give bad results for a few regions where the noise is
+give bad results for one or two regions where the noise is

-larger, so re-run the peak finder over smaller regions as follows:
+larger, so re-run the peak finder over smaller regions as

 Select the region to update by either: